FF-LOGO: Cross-Modality Point Cloud Registration with Feature Filtering and Local to Global Optimization: METHODOLOGY

 \subsection{The Local Adaptive Key Region Aggregation Module}

-The role of the Local Adaptive Key Region Aggregation module is to aggregate several locally representative point cloud patches from the isopycnic points to prepare for the global modality consistency fusion optimization.
-The extracted local point cloud patches should be representative, dispersed throughout the point cloud and containing ample local features.
+The role of the Local Adaptive Key Region Aggregation module is to aggregate several locally representative point cloud patches from the points to prepare for the global modality consistency fusion optimization.
+The extracted local point cloud patches should be geometric representative, dispersed throughout the point cloud, and contain ample local features.

-Initially, from the isopycnic point set \( \hat{\mathcal{K}} \), we select dispersed and representative key points within the point cloud.
-Following the approach in PVNET\cite{peng2019pvnet}, we employ the Farthest Point Sampling (FPS) algorithm to select \( n \) key points.
-Assuming our point cloud consists of \( N \) points, denoted as set \( P \), where each point is represented as a vector, and the set of selected points is \( S \).
+Initially, from the point set \( \hat{\mathcal{K}} \), we select dispersed and geometrically representative key points within the point cloud.
+Since the purpose is to capture the maximal geometric feature of the entire point cloud with the minimal number of points, we adopt the approach outlined in PVNET\cite{peng2019pvnet}, utilizing the Farthest Point Sampling (FPS) algorithm to select \( n \) key points.
+By iteratively selecting points that are maximally distant from those already chosen, FPS ensures uniform coverage across the spatial extent of the point cloud.
+Assuming our point cloud, denoted as set \( P \), where each point is represented as a vector, and the set of selected points is \( S \).
 To initialize the set of key points, we calculate the geometric centroid of the point cloud.
 For every remaining point \( p \in P \), we compute its minimum distance to all points in set \( S \):

 We then select the point with the maximum distance: